ethereumclassic/Awesome-ETC/README.md

 ## List of Dapps running on the Ethereum Classic EVM

+- [AnyLog](https://anylog.co/) - Our technology connects IoT Data Owners with Service Provides worldwide allowing Data Owners to manage their data in real time without the need to build and maintain expensive databases and software platforms.
 - [Arcadium Network](https://flux.arcadium.network/) - Arcadium Network is a Project Platform building on the Ethereum Classic network, helping push widespread global adoption of cryptocurrency.
 - [Commonwealth](https://commonwealth.gg) - The World’s Savings Fund.
 Immutable.
 We are the Largest #DeFi dApp on Ethereum Classic #ETC. Built 2018.
 - [ETC Odyssey](https://etcodyssey.com/) - an Ethereum Classic (ETC) Idle/RPG airdrop game dApp experience.